-Doctoral Development Programme (DDP) webinars
+Doctoral Development Programme (DDP) workshops

 Beyond the Impact Factor: using metrics to help identify influential research